robb-j/nova-yaml/yaml.novaextension/README.md

 <img src="https://raw.githubusercontent.com/robb-j/nova-yaml/main/yaml.novaextension/Images/extension/completion.png" width="800" alt="See completion options as you write based on the JSON schema">

+## Permissions

+Yaml Extension requires these Nova permissions:

+- `network` Yaml Extension uses a network connection:
+  - to associate YAML files with json schemas
+  - to download individual json schemas to validate against
+  - to download the language server when you first install or subsequently update the extension.
+- `process` Yaml Extension runs these subprocess:
+  - to determine where Node.js is installed
+  - to install the language server with NPM
+  - to run the language server which provides most of the features
+- `filesystem` Yaml Extension needs to read and write files:
+  - to read in YAML files so they can be validated
+  - to write back to files when applying completions
+  - to install the language server in extension storage (`~/Library/Application Support/Nova/Extensions/robb-j.yaml`)
+  - when using the **Setup Kubernetes Schemas** command

+> This information is based on my experience setting up the language server (which I didn't write).
+> If you find it is doing something not described above please [fill out an Issue](https://github.com/robb-j/nova-yaml/issues),
+> I want this information to be as accurate and informative as possible.

 ## Install

 1. Select the **Extensions → Extension Library...** menu item